Effective July 1, 2019

-Each Terminal Owner must conspicuously post a sign which can be clearly viewed by the cardholder using the terminal in as high a contrast or resolution as any other display or graphics on or near the Terminal.
-A title on the sign must notify the cardholder of an impending fee (e.g. FEE NOTICE).
-The contents of such sign, at a minimum, must include the following information:
+Each Terminal Owner must provide a prominent and conspicuous disclosure on or at the location of each Terminal or on the first screen of each Terminal that can be clearly viewed by the cardholder using the Terminal in as high a contrast or resolution as any other display or graphics on or near the Terminal.
+The contents of such disclosure, at a minimum, must include the following information:

-1. Name, address and telephone number of the Terminal Owner;
+1. Name, address, and telephone number of the Terminal Owner; and

-2. The days, times and means by which a cardholder can contact the Terminal Owner for consumer assistance; and
+2. The days, times, and means by which a cardholder can contact the Terminal Owner for consumer assistance.

 1. A clear explanation that a surcharge is being imposed in connection with the cardholder's transaction by the Terminal Owner and not the issuer of the card, and that the surcharge is an additional fee that will be deducted from the cardholder's account, in addition to any fee that may be imposed by the issuer of the card;